 - Take dinoflagellates during their night cycle and expose half to room lights while the others are kept in the dark.

-- Stimulate (shake) the two batches after 30 minutes and observe/measure which produces brighter bioluminescence.
+- After 30 minutes in each condition, stimulate (shake) the two batches and observe/measure which produces brighter bioluminescence.

 - The effect of illumination on the brightness of dinoflagellate bioluminescence.

-- Grow batches of dinoflagellates at different light levels.
+- Grow batches of dinoflagellates at different light levels during the day.
 This is done by varying the distance of the batches from a light source.
 For example, double the distance means one quarter the light intensity.

-- Stimulate (shake) the batches and observe/measure the brightness of bioluminescence.
+- During the dark phase, stimulate (shake) the batches and observe/measure the brightness of bioluminescence.

 - Hint: Less illumination can mean less energy for the dinoflagellates.